whtsht/wasp/README.md

-# wasp
+# wasper

-wasp is a WebAssembly interpreter written in Rust without standard library.
+wasper is a WebAssembly interpreter written in Rust without standard library.

 ## Spec test